CCS-Lab/easyml/Python/README.md

 Installation
 ------------

-You can install the latest development version from Pypi:
+You can install the latest development version from PyPI:

 ```bash
 pip install easymlpy